jmchilton/claude-commands/plan-clean.md

 - Formatting (bold, italic, lists) is preserved
 - Works with any heading level that contains phase references
 - Case sensitivity is preserved for the phase naming convention

-## Related Commands

-- `/dedupe` - Clean up duplicated content in plans
-- Other planning tools for architectural decisions